Ninja 4-Quart Air Fryer for $66 - AF100

 Walmart offers the Ninja 4-Quart Air Fryer for $66 with free shipping.
-That's $23 under our March mention and the lowest price we've ever seen.
-(It's the best price today by $34.)
+That's tied with our mention from a week ago, the best deal we could find now by $26, and the lowest price we've seen.
 Buy Now

 - adjustable thermostat that ranges from 105° to 400° Fahrenheit